splunk/observability-workshop/docs/victorops/escalation.md

     * `Execute Policy` → `[Your Team Name] : Primary`
 * Click `Save`

+You may have noticed that when we created each policy there was the warning message `

+!!! warning
-You may have noticed that when we created each policy there was the warning message `There are no routing keys for this policy - it will only receive incidents via manual reroute or when on another escalation policy`
+    There are no routing keys for this policy - it will only receive incidents via manual reroute or when on another escalation policy

 This is because there are no Routing Keys linked to these Escalation Polices, so now that we have these polices configured we can go and create the Routing Keys.